 The Swedish Consortium for Artificial Photosynthesis is a collaborative research environment with the purpose of advancing the science and utilization of solar fuels - fuel from solar energy.
 We bring together leading scientists with expertise in a broad range of disciplines within chemistry, physics and biology.
 Together we do fundamental and applied research, developing solutions for a sustainable future.

-Time: 9-12:00, Place: Zoom (by invitation only).
+Time: 9-13:00, Place: Ångström lab.
 For agenda see: News&Events

+CAP meetings are once again held in-person !
+Unless otherwise stated, the monthly CAP meeting will be in the seminar room on Floor 2, in the Ångström lab House 7.
 Check our News and Events page or our events calendar every now and then, to see what's next.

 Want more science?
 Check out our science page!